python/cpython/Doc/library/ftplib.rst

    prints the line to ``sys.stdout``.

-.. method:: FTP.set_pasv(boolean)
+.. method:: FTP.set_pasv(val)

-   Enable "passive" mode if *boolean* is true, other disable passive mode.
+   Enable "passive" mode if *val* is true, otherwise disable passive mode.
    Passive mode is on by default.